blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/n8n-part1.md

 ---

-## Step 5: Build a Security Alert Workflow using a Webhook
+## Step 5: Build a Security Alert Workflow

 Now we will build something more realistic: a webhook endpoint that receives an alert payload and processes it.